anonymokata/267E62F9-DD14-4324-A927-32328C755BC9/readme.md

 * Operands include only lowercase letters: a, b, ..., z
 * Operators include ^, /, *, -, +
-* Parentheses, (), can be used to surround groups of operands and operators to indicate the intended order in which operations are to be performed
+* Parentheses, (), can be used to surround groups of operands and operators to indicate the intended order in which operations are to be performed only in Infix Notation
 * Does not support the unary negation operator

 ```c